 EFG1914 Project website

-EFG1914 is a digitisation project focusing on films and non-film material from and related to World War I. It started on 15 February 2012 and runs for two years.
-26 partners, among them 21 European film archives, are working towards the following main goals:
+EFG1914 was a digitisation project focusing on films and non-film material from and related to World War I. It started on 15 February 2012 and ran for two years until 15 Feburary 2014.
+26 partners, among them 21 European film archives, were working towards the following main goals: